-On the control panels supplied with the machine, there are clearly visible a red mushroom push-buttons used to stop the machine in case of emergency (stop-emergency).
-Should the need arise, pressing one of these pushbuttons will interrupt the entire 24 V control circuit, which in turn intervenes on the main contactor; acting in the same way as a normal safety switch.
+On the control panels supplied with the machine, there are clearly visible red mushroom push buttons used to stop the machine in case of emergency (stop-emergency).
+Should the need arise, pressing one of these pushbuttons will interrupt the entire 110 V control circuit, which in turn intervenes on the main contactor: acting in the same way as a normal safety switch.
 Once pressed, this remains pressed.
-To restore the machine back to normal operation, at the end of the emergency, the pushbutton has to be rotated, reconnecting its normally closed contact, which is opened by the pressure exerted when the operator presses on it.
+To restore the machine back to normal operation, at the end of the emergency, the push button must be rotated, reconnecting its normally closed contact, which is opened by the pressure exerted when the operator presses on it.

-8.4.4 Overload control device
+8.4.4 Overload control device (if equipped)

-A load cell, an overload signaling device equipped with different colored signal lights and an acoustic advisor allow the operator to check the load charged of the machine at anytime.
+A load cell, an overload signaling device equipped with different colored signal lights and an acoustic advisor allow the operator to check the load charged of the machine at any time.